kjmerf/hello_cb_pro/README.md

 # Overview

-There are three services that can be run: private, public, and ws (websocket).
+There are six services that can be run.
+Three of them simply get and print data: private, public, and ws (websocket).
 The private service makes an authenticated call to the Sandbox API to retreive account information.
 The public service makes an unathenticated call to the Sandbox API to get historical price data.
 The ws service makes an unathenticated connection to the Sandbox Websocket to subscribe to real-time market data.
+If you're new to the project, it's worth checking these out before moving on to the others.

+The other services allow you to buy and sell BTC, and load data to the project database.
+See below for more details.

 ## Setup